 “The interdisciplinary aspect of our center is unique, and I’m looking forward to working with departments throughout Mason to strengthen our work together through well-being research,” O’Neill said.

 Dr. Nance Lucas, our center’s executive director, noted that O’Neill’s research work aligns well with our center’s focus.
 “Our mission and vision at the Center for the Advancement of Well-Being have been strengthened and are aligned with Mandy’s scholarship work on emotions in the workplace and organizational culture,” she said.
 “Her work is vital to our Leading to Well-Being programs.
 We bring our whole selves to our places of employment, and one of the most critical, yet least understood, dynamics is how emotions influence organizational culture.”

-O’Neill plans to meet with our center’s network of senior scholars regularly to share their work with each other.
+O’Neill is creating community among our senior scholars by sharing their work with each other.
 “To be able to connect with each other to understand the purpose and impact of each other’s work will help us achieve successful collaboration across many different disciplines.”

 As part of our center’s well-being university work, O’Neill plans to focus on faculty and staff well-being, which she noted affects the students with whom they work.
 “Research shows that student well-being is significantly impacted by how caring they perceive their professors to be.
 A huge opportunity for us at Mason is to focus on the well-being of professors and how it impacts our students’ well-being.
 What emotions are they expressing?
 How caring are they?”

 She also plans to focus on alumni well-being.
-“How can we connect with them more emotionally, so when they look at Mason they’ll feel affection and a sense of belonging and want to contribute to our university community on an ongoing basis?”
+“How can we connect with them more emotionally, so when they look at Mason they’ll feel affection and a sense of belonging far beyond their graduation?”

 October 30, 2019